This article may contain compensated links. Please read disclaimer for more info.

 During his years as French ambassador to Vienna, from 1772 to 1774, the Cardinal de Rohan had slandered both Marie-Antoinette and her mother through official letters and court gossip.
 Now that Marie-Antoinette was Queen of France, he found himself barred from the political appointments he so dearly desired.

-When King Louis XV died, Marie-Antoinette, well-known for her lavish spending, was offered the Madame du Barry necklace, but because she knew its history, she declined.
+When King Louis XV died, Marie-Antoinette, well-known for her lavish spending, was offered the Madame du Barry necklace.
+She declined the offer because she knew the history behind the necklace.

 READ MORE: Best Movies about Marie-Antoinette